ministryofjustice/tax-tribunals-fees/README.md

 You are of course free to run the app directly too, in which case you will need to bring your own Ruby-ready environment and PostgreSQL server.
 You will also need to tweak the `DATABASE_URL` environment variable in `.env`.

+### .env.test

+There is a sensible `.env.test` checked into the app already.
+Please do not commit changes to it without consulting with the team.

 ### Nokogiri installation issues on OSX

 If you are trying to run the app directly on OSX 10.11 and nokogiri